Food Safety

 This rental agreement means operators running a food business in an airport must follow the same state, county, and municipal guidelines as any other restaurant in the area.

-Like cruise ships, many aircraft cross international borders, which means following international rules and regulations.
-While foodservice on aircraft is heavily regulated, we won’t cover those regulations here.
+Like cruise ships, many aircrafts cross international borders, which means following international rules and regulations.
+While foodservice on aircrafts is heavily regulated, we won’t cover those regulations here.

 The Takeaway